jrueb/Probestation/README.md

 ## Raspbian Strech

 Currently, `Qt5` is not available via the package manager, so the easiest way to run the software is with `Python 2` using `Qt 4`.
-You will need to install some packages:
+You will need to install some packages
 ```
 sudo apt-get install git python-qt4
 ```